tallamjr/evlib/README.md

 </div>

-A high-performance (or some might say: _blazingly fast_) implementation of event camera utilities using Rust with Python bindings via PyO3.
+A high-performance implementation of event camera utilities using Rust with Python bindings via PyO3.

-This library is insipred by numerous event camera libraries such [`event_utils`](https://github.com/TimoStoff/event_utils) Python library but reimplemented in Rust for significantly better performance.
+This library is inspired by numerous event camera libraries such as [`event_utils`](https://github.com/TimoStoff/event_utils) Python library but reimplemented in Rust for significantly better performance.

 > [!Warning]
 >
-> **This is a super experimental project and will have frequent breaking changes.
+> **This is an experimental project with frequent breaking changes.
-> It is primary being developed as a learning project for understanding Event
-> Camera data processing and Event-Vision algorithms.**
+> Many advanced features are still under development - see current status below.**

+> [!Note]
+>
+> **January 2025 Update**: This library has undergone a comprehensive audit to ensure
+> all claims match actual implementation.
+See `REPORT.md` for full details.
+> We are committed to honest documentation going forward.

 <!-- mtoc-start -->